electron/electron/docs/tutorial/devtools-extension.md

 **Note:** The `BrowserWindow.addDevToolsExtension` API cannot be called before the ready event of the app module is emitted.

+The extension will be remembered so you only need to call this API once per extension.
+If you try to add an extension that has already been loaded, this method will not return and instead log a warning to the console.

+### How to remove a DevTools Extension
-The name of the extension is returned by `BrowserWindow.addDevToolsExtension`, and you can pass the name of the extension to the `BrowserWindow.removeDevToolsExtension` API to unload it.
+You can pass the name of the extension to the `BrowserWindow.removeDevToolsExtension` API to remove it.
+The name of the extension is returned by `BrowserWindow.addDevToolsExtension` and you can get the names of all installed DevTools Extensions using the `BrowserWindow.getDevToolsExtensions` API.

 ## Supported DevTools Extensions